Rotary.org: Frequently Asked Questions

 Where is Member Access?

-- All of the tools and applications previously available in the Member Access Portal (MAP) are built into the new site to make it easier to carry out your Rotary tasks in one integrated, secure site.
-You’ll find club- or district-related links under Club & District Administration.
-You’ll find individual links under your Profile, such as the donor history report and updating your contact information.
+All of the tools and applications previously available in Member Access are built into the new site to make it easier to carry out your Rotary tasks in one integrated, secure site.
+You’ll find club-related or district-related links under Club & District Administration.
+You can update your contact information and view links to your donor history and other personal information on your profile.

 Where are my club and district reports?